“Street Notes” aka SIDEWALK ROMANCE: WHEN STRANGERS LOSE THEIR SHIT is a project I never started consciously, but pursued continuously.

-I’ve been collecting these for more than a decade now.
-Basically it started when a friend of mine brought me a random note (written on a piece of squared paper, then torn out, and eventually lost and stepped upon) which she found at the bus station and thought was super funny.
+I’ve been collecting these for over a decade now.
+Basically it started when a friend of mine brought me a random note she found at the bus stop and thought was super funny.
 It said:

 “Der Fuchs hat keinen Hunger.”